There are five basic questions that must be answered before starting a new Website design project or trying to improve a Websites performance….

 - How do people benefit from visiting your web site without having to spend any money?

 - Why should people return to your web site?

 - When people arrive at your web site, what do you want them to do?

 Are you using words and phrases on your web pages that your target is audience is typing into search queries?

 To be successful with search engine visibility, you must use words and phrases that your target audience is typing into search queries.
-These keyword phrases must appear frequently and prominently on your web pages.
-But not so frequently that it appears to be spam.
+These keyword phrases must appear prominently on your web pages but, not so frequently that it appears to be spam.

 Do not begin writing web page content without first doing quality keyword research!

 How do people benefit from visiting your web site without having to spend any money?